 These are terms used throughout the website and Hearings and Appeals FAQ's.

-Consent Settlement - This is an alternate method of resolving a violation by a licensee, usually resulting in a suspension of a license and/or payments of a civil (monetary) penalty.
+Consent Settlement - This is an alternative method of resolving a violation by a licensee, usually resulting in a suspension of a license and/or payments of a civil (monetary) penalty.
 The Hearings and Appeals Division initiates a consent settlement under the authority and approval of the chief hearing officer.
 Any consent settlement must consider the public interests, conform to statutory and regulatory guidelines, and be approved by the Board to be final.
 Suggested Penalties for First Offenses

 Continuance - A continuance is a request by one of the parties to a case to delay a scheduled hearing to another time.
 Continuances will be granted on a reasonable basis with showing of good cause to the chief hearing officer.
 Requests may be mailed or faxed to the Hearings and Appeals Division in Richmond (Fax: 804 213-4731).
 Consideration is given to the timeliness of the request and to any objection by other interested parties.
-Some examples of good cause include:

 Hearing - Administrative process regarding an ABC license, application for a license or permit, or violation of state ABC statutes or regulations conducted before an administrative law judge.
 The matters generally are concerning an alleged violation, complaint or contested application.